kubernetes/community/contributors/design-proposals/admission_control_extension.md

 Because admission is performance critical, the following considerations are taken:

-1. The caller may pass the received body bytes AS-IS to the admission controller, so defaulting may not be performed.
-2. Protobuf will be the expected serialization format - JSON is shown above for readability, but the content-type wrapper will be used to encode bytes.
+1. Protobuf will be the expected serialization format - JSON is shown above for readability, but the content-type wrapper will be used to encode bytes.
-3. The admission object will be serialized once and sent to all callers
+2. The admission object will be serialized once and sent to all callers
-4. To minimize fan-out variance, future implementations may set strict timeouts and dispatch multiple requests.
+3. To minimize fan-out variance, future implementations may set strict timeouts and dispatch multiple requests.
+4. Admission controllers MAY omit the spec field in returning a response to the caller, specifically the `object` and `oldObject` fields.

+Future work:

+1. It should be possible to bypass expensive parts of the serialization action by potentially passing the input bytes directly to the webhook, but mutation and defaulting may complicate this goal.

 Admission is a high security operation, so end-to-end TLS encryption is expected and the remote endpoint should be authorized via strong signing, mutual-auth, or high security.

-##### Bypassing external admission hooks

-There may be scenarios where an external admission hook blocks a system critical loop in a non-obvious way - by preventing node updates that prevents a new admission pod from being created, for instance.
-One option is to allow administrators to request fail open on specific calls, or to require that certain special resource paths (initializers dynamic config path) are always fail open.
-Alternatively, it may be desirable for administrative users to bypass admission completely.

-Some options:

-1. Some namespaces are opted out of external admission (kube-system)
-2. Certain service accounts can bypass external admission checks

 ##### Upgrade of a cluster with external admission